 Rachel Ferris currently holds the position of Principal Harp with the San Antonio Symphony.
 She enjoys a varied career as an orchestral harpist, soloist, and chamber musician.
 Originally from rural upstate New York, she attended high school at the Interlochen Arts Academy, where she studied with Joan Raeburn-Holland and graduated with honors.

-Originally from upstate New York, Ms. Ferris began intensive harp study at the prestigious Interlochen Arts Academy.
-She went on to receive a Bachelor’s degree in Harp Performance from Oberlin Conservatory, studying harp with renowned harpist and pedagogue, Alice Chalifoux.
-She has participated in several music festivals including Aspen, Chautauqua, the National Repertory Orchestra, the Colorado Music Festival, and Breckenridge Music Festival.
+Ms. Ferris received a Bachelor’s Degrees in Religion and Harp Performance from Oberlin College and Conservatory, studying harp with renowned harpist and pedagogue, Alice Chalifoux.
+Ms. Ferris has participated in several music festivals including Aspen, Chautauqua, the National Repertory Orchestra, the Colorado Music Festival, Breckenridge Music Festival, and the New Hampshire Music Festival.

 She has recorded a CD on the Centaur label, featuring French works for cello and harp with former Chicago Symphony cellist Donald Moline.
 Ms. Ferris has also held the position of principal harp with the Florida West Coast Symphony and Tulsa Philharmonic.
 She has performed with several orchestras, including the Houston Symphony, Baltimore Symphony, Naples Philharmonic, Florida Orchestra, and the New World Symphony.
 She has appeared as a soloist with the National Repertory Orchestra, Mid-Texas Symphony, Sarasota Orchestra, Victoria Symphony, and the San Antonio Symphony.
 Ms. Ferris has appeared as a guest artist with several area chamber music groups, including the Olmos Chamber Ensemble, Camerata, Cactus Pear, and Musical Offerings.